The Grafana Stack: Loki, Tempo, and Mimir for Open Observability

 The real value of the Grafana stack is cross-correlation:

-• From a Grafana panel with an anomalous metric, click → related logs in Loki.
+- From a panel with an anomalous metric, click → related logs in Loki.

 Grafana Labs calls this “correlations” and it works well when the three signals share common labels (namespace, service, pod).
 With OpenTelemetry as unified SDK, this correlation is automatic.